MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 ![Flowchart that shows how Office determines whether to run macros in files from the internet](../images/vba-macro-flowchart.png)

-The following steps explain the information in the flowchart graphic.
+The following steps explain the information in the flowchart graphic, except for Excel Add-in files.
+For more information about those files, see [Macro-enabled add-in files for PowerPoint and Excel](#macro-enabled-add-in-files-for-powerpoint-and-excel).

 1. A user opens an Office file containing macros obtained from the internet.
 For example, an email attachment.
 The file has the Mark of the Web (MOTW) attribute.